 Utilities in Japan

 As tenants in Japan, expats will typically find themselves responsible for the cost of utilities.
-These include electricity, gas, water and waste collection.
+These include electricity, gas, water, and waste collection.
 The costs can vary greatly depending on location, type of accommodation, and personal consumption habits.
-However, there are instances where utilities might be included in the rental cost, so it's always worth it for expats to check the rental contract for clarification.
+However, there are instances where utilities might be included in the rental cost, so it's always worthwhile to check the rental contract for clarification.

 Electricity